GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/wordpress/index.md

 If your OpenID Provider supports dynamic registration no additional steps are required.

 If your OpenID Connect Provider does not support dynamic registration (like Google), after clicking register two additional fields will be exposed where you need to enter your `client_id` and `client_secret`.
 Both values need to be obtained from the OP.
 To generate your `client_id` and `client_secret` use the redirect uri: `https://{site-base-url}/index.php?option=oxdOpenId`.

 !!!
 Note
     If you are using a Gluu server as your OpenID Provider, you can make sure everything is configured properly by logging into to your     Gluu Server, navigate to the `OpenID Connect` > `Clients` page.
 Search for your `oxd id`.
+If it's present in the OP, everything worked.

 #### Enrollment and Access Management
-In the enrollment and access management section of the plugin configuration page you can decide, (1), how new user registration will be handled, and, (2), what role new users will receive upon registration.
+In the enrollment and access management section of the plugin configuration page you can decide, (1), how new user registrations will be handled, and, (2), what role new users will receive upon registration.

-1. You have three options for how new user registrations are handled:
+1. You have three options for new user registrations:

 - Automatically register any user with an account in the OpenID Provider: By setting registration to automatic, any user with an account in the OP will be able to dyanmically register for an account on your WordPress site;

 - Only register and allow ongoing access to users with one or more of the following roles in the OP: Using this option you can limit registration to users that have a specified role in the OP, for instance `wordpress`.
+Each time the user authenticates they will need to have this scope present in order to be approved for access (i.e. if you remove this scope from the users profile in the OP, the user would be denied access);

+!!!
+Note
-Note: this is not configurable in all OP's.
+    This is not configurable in all OP's.
 It is configurable if you are using a Gluu Server.
 [Follow the instructions below](#role-based-enrollment) to limit access based on an OP role.
-Each time the user authenticates they will need to have this scope present in order to be approved for access (i.e. if you remove this scope from the users profile in the OP, the user would be denied access);

-- Disable automatic registration: If you choose to disable automatic registration, you will need to manually add a user in WordPress for each person you want to have access.
-Make sure that when you add the user in WordPress, you use the same email that they have registered in the OP.
+- Disable automatic registration: If you choose to disable automatic registration, you will need to manually add a user in WordPress for each person that needs access.
+Make sure that when you add the user in WordPress, you use the same email they have registered in the OP.

-2. New User Default Role: Use this field to specify which role to give to new users upon registration.
+2. New User Default Role: Use this field to specify which role new users are assigned upon registration.
 If you have automatic registration set to disabled, you will have the opportunity to specify the users role during manual account creation.

 ##### Role Based Enrollment
 In order to implement role based enrollment, you will need to make changes in both the plugin and the Gluu Server.